 Yeah I do, and I have discussed it with friends, but right now I don't think my network is strong enough to live from.
 I think that is the main consideration.
 I think the turning point at age forty is logical, because then you have ten years of working experience, or maybe fifteen years, and then you have a bigger network.
-Feels at home, loves working for the government and social work

-Does consider, but thinks network is not strong enough as yet What are your main activities during your work?
+Does consider, but thinks network is not strong enough as yet

+What are your main activities during your work?

 Mainly communicating, with stakeholders and such, to see where there are opportunities.
 A lot of arranging simple things, from watching on director level who we are going to deal with things, to literally buying vending machines.
 The diversity in the job is huge.
 So everything that is not dealt with, that blocks the success of the accommodation, you have to tackle.
 I now realize that you have to transfer more and more to the operators, so they know what they have to do, and then you slowly withdraw.

 Communicating, looking for opportunities, arranging simple things.
 Slowly transferring more and more to operators and then slowly withdraw